 - Women-owned businesses are generating around $1.8 trillion annually

 - Men are 3.5 times more likely than female founders to hit $1 million in earnings

 - As recently as the 1970s, women were unable to get a credit card or take out a business loan without a male co-signer!

-We have a long way to go, but also celebrate just how far we've come.
+We have a long way to go still, but it's so important to stop and celebrate just how far we've come!